-Space is becoming a more and more competitive sector, asking continuously for higher performance figures while reducing the overall cost from missions inception up to end of life decommissioning.
+Nowadays, space sector is recognized as a highly competitive sector, asking continuously for higher performance figures while reducing the overall cost from missions inception up to end of life decommissioning.
 Such a trend has consequences at all levels down to the selection and procurement of building blocks and components.

-In parallel to the above-mentioned paradigm, EEE parts designed for ground application such as automotive and other industrial sectors show high reliability levels when produced in massive quantities and while being the subject to ad-hoc qualification schemes (e.g. AEC Q).
+In parallel EEE parts designed for ground application such as automotive, data handing, and other high demanding sectors start to show interesting performances and high reliability levels when produced in massive quantities and while being subjected to ad-hoc qualification schemes (por example AEC Q, but not only).

-Although we could see a solution matching a need, there is still a big gap between them and proper methodologies have still to be developed and approved in order to allow a more systematic usage of COTS components for space applications.
+Although we could see the direct use of COTS as a solution, there is still a gap to be cover in order to allow a more systematic usage of COTS components for space applications.

-From lessons learned in previous and on-going space missions up to the initiation of future programs, the workshop intends to act as a forum for experts to share their experience and forecast based on facts and technical evidence.
+With this in mind, the workshop intends to act as a forum for experts to share their experience and forecast based on facts and technical evidence.